What They Are and How to Choose Them

 A trustee is a person or entity responsible for managing a trust.
 The assets within the trust are transferred to the trustee who is then responsible for managing those assets on behalf of the trust’s beneficiaries.
 A trustee’s specific responsibilities may include coordinating an appraisal and/or sale of real estate, preparing personal and fiduciary tax returns, paying bills, contacting beneficiaries, closing credit cards and other lines of credit, and much more — all while complying with various legal requirements.

-Like executors, trustees have a fiduciary duty to act in the best interest of the beneficiaries.
+Like executors, trustees have a fiduciary duty to act in the best interests of the beneficiaries.
 The trustee must manage assets in the trust prudently and according to the terms of the trust.
 Depending on the terms of the trust, the trustee may have the power to make investment decisions, distribute income and principal, and manage the trust’s assets.

 When naming a trustee, you’ll want to look for many of the same characteristics as when choosing an executor.
 It’s important to choose someone who is trustworthy, responsible, organized and capable of handling complex financial situations.
 Again, it may make sense to choose someone with a financial or legal background.